 **If all you are running is a swamp cooler, you do not need an inverter!
 You can connect directly to the battery terminals.
 See the other tutorial for getting wired.

 There are 2 types of inverters: "Modified Sine" or "Pure Sine".
 The “Modified Sine” is cheaper, but the power delivery is more "choppy".
 For most electronics, the Modified Sine is fine.
 Your LEDs and USB devices, and phone chargers will be alright.
 If you have advanced audio equipment, medical devices, laptops, or high tech custom gadgetry, you may want to spend extra and get a Pure Sine inverter.

 Anytime the solar panel is in the sun, its collecting energy.
 If the panel is in the sun, the wires will be live!
 Don’t freak, just be careful.

 Flip the panel face-down ass-up.
 There are +Pos and -Neg wires leading from the back of the panel.

 If you bought a complete kit w/ charge controller, follow the instructions on connecting the panel and charge controller.
-The panel kits come with pretty good instructions and it’s not hard—you will connect the 2 cables coming from the panel to the charge controller INPUT.
+The panel kits come with good instructions and it’s not hard—you will connect the 2 cables coming from the panel to the charge controller INPUT.
 Line up Positive to Positive, and Negative to Negative.
 Then you connect the second set of cables from the charge controller OUTPUT to the battery terminals.

 On your panel, find the +Pos and –Neg wires.
 Depending on your kit, you may need cable adapters.
 Run the +Pos and –Neg wires from the panel into the INPUT slots on the charge controller (labelled with a grid Panel icon), and make sure you match the Positive cable to Positive slot, and Negative to Negative slot.

 Next, cut a length of your black and red 12v power wires about 10 feet (you can always shorten it later but best to start with a nice long piece).